ItsK1tty/w1tchdocs/docs/source/reference.rst

 does_rope_exist(``ropeId``)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Check if a rope exists.
+Checks whether a rope exists.

 **Parameters:**